MichaelNAndrews/MichaelAndrewsIT1025/Lab3/readme.md

 **Enterprise Resource Planning System/Software**

-Centralized database software that can be implemented for organizations (large and small) to help manage and review information essential to daily operations.
+Centralized database software application that can be implemented for organizations (large and small) to help manage and review information essential to daily operations.

+Examples of popular Enterprise Resource Planning (ERP) software include Microsoft Dynamics and NetSuite by Oracle.

 ## Virtualization
 ## Python